Top Customer Service Experts Provide Advice For Improving Customer Service in 2017

 Shep Hyken is a customer service expert, keynote speaker, and New York Times, bestselling business author.

 I wanted to include Jurgen’s Entrepreneur article, When Clients Ask for Discounts, Ask Them… Why?, because customer service isn’t about always saying, “Yes.”
 It’s also about your integrity as a professional and a brand.
 Jurgen provides his experience as a keynote speaker to scenarios that many managers and leaders have had to navigate with clients—the discount negotiation.
 His advice for responses are well thought out and professional.
 Most importantly, they balance the needs and expectations of his clients with a sense of his professional expertise and brand worth.

-Jurgen Appelo is CEO of the business network Happy Melly.
-He is an entrepreneur, speaker, illustrator and blogger and the author of Managing for Happiness.
+Jurgen Appelo is the CEO of the business network Happy Melly.
+He is an entrepreneur, speaker, illustrator, and blogger and the author of Managing for Happiness.

 6. Prioritize Customer Feedback

 SurveyMonkey’s data-driven article on why businesses need to prioritize customer feedback is as compelling as it is enlightening.
 Their research shows that brands that measure their Net Promoter® Score are a third more likely to experience at least a 10% annual growth rate.
 They also show that the simple act of asking for and measuring feedback improves customer retention, even if that feedback is ignored.
 Other tangible reasons for prioritizing customer satisfaction surveys and feedback discussed in this article full of important data and helpful resources are: